-10 Tips on How to Deal with Difficult Customers
+How to Deal with Angry and Difficult Customers

 Is the Customer Always Right?

-The customer is always right, or at least they think they are.
+The customer is always right.
+But, are they really?
 There are times that the customer is wrong, but you can't outright say that.
 Instead, you have to find alternatives in how you handle a difficult customer without escalating the situation any further.
 However, there are times you have to deal with the situation, even if you have to point out that the customer is wrong.
 It's a balancing act in retaining the customer, yet getting the job accomplished.

 This article will cover how to handle those difficult customers, how to retain them as customers despite their complaints, and how you can fight back against their complaints the right way.

 Have you ever lost a job due to a customer complaint against you?

 10 Tips on Effectively Dealing with Difficult Customers

 Difficult customers are very hard to handle.
 It can be impossible to please them, and in most times you won't be able to.
 But, you must try your best so you don't hurt your business any, even if you know the customer is wrong.

 - Never say "I don't know".
 If someone asks why something was done a certain way, or why you can't do something for them, don't say "I don't know".
 Instead, say "Let me find that out for you".
 It shows you are doing something for them, even though you may not know exactly how to respond.

 - Try to work out a compromise.
 For example, I spent $20 on in-game currency in an online game and purchased two items with it.
 I couldn't use either item how I wanted to, felt it was unfair that I wasn't warned about it, and demanded a refund.
 They said they couldn't issue a full refund, but could give back some of the currency I spent on one of the items.
 I said that was acceptable.
 Not only did they refund part of the currency I spent, they let me keep both of the items.
 This was a very good compromise.